-In the 2023 inspection of KMJ Corbin & Company LLP, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
+In the 2023 inspection of Fontanella Associates LLC CPA & Consulting Firm, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.

-We selected for review two audits of issuers, one with a fiscal year ending in 2022 and one with a fiscal year ending in 2021.
-For each issuer audit selected, we reviewed a portion of the audit.
+We selected for review one audit of an issuer with a fiscal year ending in 2021.
+For the issuer audit selected, we reviewed a portion of the audit.
 We also evaluated elements of the firm's system of quality control.